yakivy/poppet/README.md

     implicit coder: Coder[A, B]
 ): Coder[Future[A], B] = a => coder(Await.result(a, Duration.Inf))
 ```
-more examples can be found in `*CoderInstances` traits like `poppet.coder.play.instances.PlayJsonCoderInstances`
+more examples can be found in `*CoderInstances` traits (for instance `poppet.coder.play.instances.PlayJsonCoderInstances`)

 ### Error handling
 Development in progress...